Khemkaran: History

 Khem Karan is an old town.
 It was visited by Guru Tegh Bahadur (1621–1675).
 Previously in Lahore District before the partition of British India.
 It became a part of Amritsar District afterwards.

 Many of the town's residents migrated from nearby villages between 1947 and 1965, such as Nathuwala, Qadiwind, Rohiwal, and Sehjra.
 The town's Muslim residents migrated primarily to the city of Kasur, 8 km away in Pakistan.

 The town used to be accessible to the city of Kasur, Pakistan 8 km away, and to Ferozepur 35 km away until India and Pakistan enacted border controls in 1953 and further restricted travel in 1965.
 The residents of Khem Karan were essentially cut off from both towns - Kasur lies in Pakistan, while the road to Ferozepur cuts through Pakistan, creating a 70 kilometre detour.

 India-Pakistan war of 1965

-The tank battles of 1965 form part of military history as the most intense armored battles between World War II and the 1991 Gulf War.
-Close to four hundred tanks on both sides took part in the pitched battles and offensives.
-Initially Indian strength was limited to one armored division and one independent armoured brigade, along with six armoured regiments supporting infantry divisions.
-Pakistan had two armored divisions, with then modern M-48 Patton tanks.
-India had an equivalent tank in the Centurion, but their strength was limited to four armored regiments.
+On 8 September, the Pakistani 1st Armoured Division and 11 Infantry Division under the command of Maj Gen Nasir Khan pushed an offensive towards Khem Karan, with the intent to capture Amritsar (a major city in Punjab, India) and the bridge on River Beas to Jalandhar.
+India then launched a counter-offensive.
+After India breached the Madhupur canal on 11 September, the Khem Karan counter-offensive was halted, affecting Pakistan's strategy substantially.
+The Pakistani forces engaged with a far advanced and much numbered Indian force comprising only the 2nd Independent Armoured Brigade commanded by Brig Thomas K. Theogaraj, who formed a defensive horseshoe formation to counter the Pakistani force.
+But, Khem Karan was captured at last by Pakistan completely.